Skip navigation

 More information

-Interior Design Practice through Spatial Design (Core,40 Credits)
+Tactics and Strategies for Interior Design (Core,40 Credits)

-Practical design project/s will deal with increasingly complex challenges, allowing you to define your own boundary-pushing approach to design through the experience of site, scale, manipulation of space, strategic re-use of existing buildings, building technology, remodelling, lighting, branding, virtual environments, ergonomics, materiality and construction detailing.
-Project/s may deal with areas such as retail, leisure, exhibition etc. through the tactics of architectural insertion and installation in response to site.
+Practical design projects will challenge you to combine a thorough understanding of purpose, whilst dealing with increasingly complex technical and commercial realities.
+Allowing you to define your own boundary-pushing approach to design through the experience of site, scale, manipulation of space, strategic re-use of existing buildings, building technology, remodelling, lighting, branding, virtual environments, ergonomics, materiality and construction detailing.

-Design projects will be set in the context of existing or new build and will ask you to engage with the exciting spatial challenges that interior design poses.
-A diverse range of topics relevant to the interior designer will be covered, including;
+Design projects will be set in the context of adaptive re-use of existing buildings and will ask you to engage with the exciting spatial challenges that interior design poses.
+Projects typically focus on commercial sectors of retail, leisure, hospitality and exhibition, through the tactics of architectural insertion, installation, and/or intervention in response to the interplay of site and users.

 More information